RumcajsPL/Backtest_platform/README.md

 **Conclusion:** Backtesting results from TV/ST can provide only a high-level idea of strategy potential.
 They cannot be reliably used to design or validate a professional trading system for live trading.
 This project is therefore a custom, high-precision backtesting environment designed to overcome these limitations.
 It is not intended to become a live trading platform with charts, alerts, and order execution.
 TradingView will remain the main platform for live trading.
-This project will never be published or commercialized — it is solely for supporting and improving my personal trading workflow.
+This project is not going to be published or commercialized — it is solely for supporting and improving my personal trading workflow.
 ---
 ## 🎯 Project Objectives
 At the detailed level, this project aims to: